 1 tsp roasted belacan/shrimp powder (optional)

-2 stalks of spring onions -sliced thinly
+2 stalks spring onion -sliced thinly

 4 tbsp oil